?Corporel

-?Corporel (1985) is a musical performance piece by composer Vinko Globokar.
+?Corporel is a 1985 musical performance piece by composer Vinko Globokar.
 It calls for the performer to use their body as instrument, often by striking the body.

-About the Composer
+About the composer

 Vinko Globokar is a French-Slovenian avant-garde trombonist and composer.
 He studied composition with Luciano Berio and Karlheinz Stockhausen and was influenced by Mauricio Kagel, a composer of instrumental theater pieces who was known for his unorthodox use of instruments to create a variety of sounds.
 Globokar's music focuses on creativity and free improvisation, with a heavy emphasis on the performer and their interpretation of the piece.
 Many researchers consider ?Corporel to be a protest against what he called "Badabum", the idea that one instrument can only make one sound, which led composers to add a new instrument to their pieces every time a new sound was needed rather than figuring out how to get new sounds out of the instruments already being used.
 Globokar asserted that every instrument can make more than one sound, even if those sounds aren't natural for the instrument, and he argues this point in ?Corporel by writing an entire piece that uses only the performer's body and voice as the instrument.

-Performance Practice
+Performance practice

 Globokar instructs that ?Corporel is to be performed wearing canvas shorts, with a bare chest and bare feet.
 This allows the performer to strike their skin directly, producing a sound that can be heard in the audience much more easily than if they were striking themselves through clothing.
-However, this produces an issue for females percussionists who perform the piece.
+However, this produces an issue for female percussionists who perform the piece.
 As percussionist Steven Schick writes, "It is admittedly a risky proposition for many musicians to perform shirtless.
 For women these issues are compounded."
 Several variations on the dress have been made by women who have performed the piece, from performing it completely shirtless as Globokar indicates to performing it completely clothed.

 Techniques

 There are two main categories of sounds in ?Corporel: those produced by the voice and those produced by the performer striking their body.
 The vocal sounds can be further divided into exhalations on the consonants "h", "f", "s", "sch (shh)", and a rolled "r" and inhalations on the consonants "t", "p", "k", "g", and "d".
 Globokar also incorporates the extended vocal techniques of kissing sounds, high and low clucks of the tongue, inhalations on "ts", and open-throated inhales.
 Other sounds used include the chattering of teeth, hums, snores, screams of "Ah!" and, at one point, the recitation of a quote.

 The percussive sounds in the piece are produced by the performer sliding their hands over their body at various speeds and striking bony and fleshy areas from the head down to the feet.
 Snaps and claps are also used in a small section of the piece.
-The exact areas used to produce bony and fleshy struck sounds are left at the discretion of the performer.
+The exact areas used to produce bony and fleshy struck sounds are left to the discretion of the performer.